June 16th and17th 2017

 For more information about the conference please email email@example.com.

-If you would like to present your research or experiences of embedding or teaching mindfulness please email MindConf2017@warwick.ac.uk.
-You will then be sent an abstract form to complete and may be invited to present orally.
+If you would like to present your research or experiences of embedding or teaching mindfulness please download and complete the form below and forward it to MindConf2017@warwick.ac.uk by 21st April 2017.

 There will be a variety of booking options for the conference, including packages for 1 or 2 days and options for accommodation and an evening meal.